-Forcing cancer to digest itselfSeptember 12th, 2013 in Cancer /
+Forcing cancer to digest itselfSeptember 12, 2013 in Medicine & Health / Cancer

 When tumour cells no longer degrade themselves, cancer may develop.
 Using black skin cancer as an example, Bern Researchers have now shown that a protein plays an important role in the process of degradation of tumour cells.
 By reactivating this degradation therapeutically, you can virtually force tumours to digest themselves.